ryanwongsa/Real-time-multi-style-transfer/README.md

 ## Implementation Details

 The implemtentation uses Pytorch to train a deep convolutional neural network to be able to learn multiple art styles.
-The code implementation might not be an exact match of the paper by Vincent Dumoulin et al. as the training details an exact loss hyperparameters were not fully described.
+The code implementation might not be an exact match of the paper by Vincent Dumoulin et al. as the training details and exact loss hyperparameters were not fully described.
 Each feature map in the network has two weights (`alpha` and `gamma`) dedicated to each style.

 ## Usage